Activation Steering vs. Finetuning: How Different Are They Really?

 Lowering the number of trainable parameters is more than an efficiency win.
 It buys us compute headroom for adapting larger models, running more expensive algorithms like RL, and we can do all of this within realistic compute budgets.

-And now that we know it’s possible to learn nearly as well in activation space as we can in weight space, an even more ambitious idea opens up:
+And now that we know it’s possible to learn nearly as well in activation space as we can in weight space in even more setting than ReFT originally could, an even more ambitious idea opens up:

 What happens if we optimize in both spaces together?